 If you've spent any time researching ancestors, or the history of your town, or even history in general, you've likely come across old group photographs.
 A workplace outing from long ago, an annual gathering of some institution or society, or maybe a family gathering.
 If you've stared into the faces of those who gathered for…Read more Lost Stories and Found Mysteries: Old Group Photographs

 In May 1904, ten yards beyond a barbed wire fence in the East Billerica woods, James Marnell stumbled over a small mound of dirt, uncovering an ornate silver serving tray.
 “Sanborn’s treasure!”
-Marnell, a railroad worker, excitedly deduced.
+Marnell, a railroad worker, excitedly announced.
 Townspeople knew Sanborn’s treasure to contain silverware, jewelry, and furs stolen the year before from Billerica’s plush…Read more Billerica, 1904: The Peddler’s Sons and Their Buried Treasure

 Is Massachusetts getting warmer?
 Wetter?
 There has been a lot of talk about global warming, climate change, its causes and its implications for our future.
 But, how has climate change affected Massachusetts?
 To really identify climate change, one needs a consistent set of data, taken reliably, continuously, and consistently at the same location over a…Read more Climate Change: Is Massachusetts getting warmer and wetter?